Twelve Days of ZAPmas - Day 4 - Fuzzing for Injection

 There are many types of payloads, for example it's not uncommon that I want it to iterate over a range of numbers.
 But in this case, I've left it as Strings and pasted in a list of values just to demonstrate it.
 I then clicked the Add button at the bottom of this dialog to finish adding my list of strings as a payload.
 This is now reflected in the Payloads dialog, as shown in the following image.

-And if I click OK on the payloads dialog, I’ll see the Fuzz Location’s highlighting is matched to selection in the request body.
+And if I click OK on the payloads dialog, I'll see the Fuzz Location's highlighting is matched to the selection in the request body.
 I also have a count in the # of Payloads column of 11, which matches the number of strings I supplied.

 With the default settings for only 11 requests, this appeared instantaneous for me, and populated a Fuzzer tab in the bottom pane of ZAP's main window, as pictured.